 - Trusts & Estates

-Professor Kelly's research focuses on the economic analysis of property law, including the assembly of land for economic development, the divisibility of property among multiple parties, and the transfer of wealth at death.
-His research on eminent domain has appeared in the Cornell Law Review, Harvard Law Review Forum, Supreme Court Economic Review, and Research Handbook on the Economic Analysis of Property Law.
-He has presented two property articles at the Harvard/Stanford/Yale Junior Faculty Forum: “Strategic Spillovers,” published in Columbia Law Review, and “The Right to Include,” published in Emory Law Journal.
-In addition, he has written several articles on wills and trusts, including "Toward Economic Analysis of the Uniform Probate Code" and "Restricting Testamentary Freedom: Ex Ante Versus Ex Post Justifications".
+Professor Kelly’s research focuses on the economic analysis of property law, including the assembly of land for economic development, the sharing and division of property among multiple parties through contracts, leases, and trusts, and the transfer of wealth at death.
+He has presented two articles at the Harvard/Stanford/Yale Junior Faculty Forum: “Strategic Spillovers,” published in the Columbia Law Review, and “The Right to Include,” published in the Emory Law Journal.
+His research on the government’s use of eminent domain has appeared in the Cornell Law Review, Harvard Law Review Forum, Supreme Court Economic Review, and Research Handbook on the Economic Analysis of Property Law.
+And he has written several articles on wills, trusts, and fiduciary law, including “Toward Economic Analysis of the Uniform Probate Code” and “Restricting Testamentary Freedom: Ex Ante Versus Ex Post Justifications.”

 LAW70203, Remedies (Spring 2015)

 LAW70507, Trusts and Estates (Spring 2014, Spring 2012, Fall 2010)

 Trusts & Estates: US/UK Comparative Perspective (Fall 2011, in London)